EasyTraDefi/CopyTraDefi/README.md

 ## Apps

 ### Landing Page
 The landing page serves as the main entry point for users.
-It provides an overview of TraDefi's features and benefits.
+It provides an overview of CopyTraDefi's features and benefits.

 ![screencapture-localhost-3000-2024-10-08-18_04_24](https://github.com/user-attachments/assets/32b09a72-2275-42cb-8569-06b220de82e3)